Goals for Education | Monitoring State Policies

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in April 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.
 State department staff met to discuss shared problems of practice in four areas: equitable access to effective teaching, leadership development, professional learning and teacher voice.

 reports and data

-SREB produced the following resources for North Carolina leaders during the last 12 months:
+SREB produced the following resources for North Carolina leaders over the past year: